rmjordas/awesome-vue/content/projects-using-vue-js/apps-websites.md

 - [Pexies](https://github.com/canersevince/Pexies) - Pexies is a personal photo gallery built on Pexels API.
 You can see curated/randomized pictures, and add them to your favourites
 - [Wammes Gifts](https://www.wammes-gifts.nl) - Wammes Gifts helps you find the perfect gift
 - [Back Home/回家](https://flights.vincentc.us/) - A flight searching engine for the flights from oversea to China Mainland (and China to oversea) that still fly during COVID-19
+- [Built With Nuxt](https://builtwithnuxt.com/) - Showcase of projects and websites made with NuxtJS, the intuitive VueJS Framework.